bittlingmayer/nlp-intro-course/deep-learning.md

 What does the subword parameter do?
 How do the parameters affect accuracy?
 How do the parameters affect training time?
 How would the results compare to pre-trained word vectors?
 How would 10x or 100x more data change the results?
+What will happen if the dataset has sentences in 100+ languages?
 How could you use this for other tasks like language identification or spelling correction?
 How could you make meaningful datasets for fastText on the same scale?

+### Submission Instructions

+[COMING SOON]

 ## More
 Watch the second part of [Lecture 1 from Stanford's *Natural Language Processing with Deep Learning*](https://www.youtube.com/watch?v=OQQ-W_63UgQ)